What is hacktivism?

-Elsewhere, hacktivists have previously relied on data theft to expose sensitive files or records belonging to a target publicly over the internet - a method typically deployed to expose targets with something to hide, such as large corporations or governments.
-Prominent targets have also included donors to political campaigns, or individuals alleged to have evading tax.
+Hacktivists were also known for conducting data theft to expose sensitive files, or sharing records of a target over the internet, typically to take down senior figures at large companies or governments.
+These have included donors to political campaigns or individuals alleged to have avoided paying tax.

 Hacktivism has its roots in the early days of the internet when hackers primarily congregated on Usenet and message boards.
 Many of these early hackers were motivated by idealism, with a general tendency towards left-wing, anti-capitalist, and anti-corporate viewpoints.
 This, combined with a sense of anarchic mischief and a love of messing with people and systems, spurred numerous hacks protesting various social and political issues.

 Hackers deployed various forms of malware against targets to disrupt their operations, hindering progress by rendering computer systems and networks unusable.
 An early example was the hilariously named Worms Against Nuclear Killers malware, which was released into NASA's networks in 1989 to protest the launch of the nuclear-powered rocket carrying the Galileo probe into orbit.
 The attack reportedly cost the project half a million dollars in lost time and resources, according to officials.

 Modern hacktivism, however, has been defined mainly by the group known as 'Anonymous'.
 First emerging in the early 2000s, 'Anonymous' was originally the collective name given to groups of users from the 4chan message boards, who would frequently band together to attack targets based on little more than an idle whim.
 These attacks ranged from relatively harmless pranks, such as ordering numerous pizzas to someone's house, to more vicious attacks such as carrying out DDoS strikes against websites or doxxing people.